A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: Abstract

 \section{Abstract}

 We undertake a reassessment of one of the large angular scale anomalies observed in cosmic microwave background (CMB) temperature signal referred to as Hemispherical Power Asymmetry (HPA).
-For the present analysis we used \sevem\ cleaned CMB maps from \planck's 2020 final data release (public release 4/PR4).
-To probe HPA, we employed the local variance estimator (LVE) method with different disc radii ranging from $1^\circ$ to $90^\circ$.
+For the present analysis we use \sevem\ cleaned CMB maps from \planck's 2020 final data release (public release 4/PR4).
+To probe HPA, we employed the local variance estimator (LVE) method with different disc radii ranging from $0.5^\circ$ to $90^\circ$.
+Our emphasis here is to revalidate the LVE method in various ways for its optimal usage and probe the hemispherical power asymmetry in the form of a dipole modulation field underlying CMB sky.
+By and large, our results are in agreement with earlier reported ones with more detailed presentation of explicit and not-so-explicit assumptions involved in the estimation process.
 It is reaffirmed that HPA is confined to low multipoles or large angular scales of the CMB sky.
-A dipole like anisotropy was found in the LVE maps with anomalous power for disc radii of $2^\circ$ and upward up to $36^\circ$ at $\gtrsim2\sigma$.
-In the range $4^\circ$ to $10^\circ$ none of the 600 \sevem\ CMB simulations were found to have a dipole amplitude higher than the data when using LVE method as proposed.
-Our emphasis here was to revalidate the LVE method in various ways for its optimal usage and probe the hemispherical power asymmetry in the form of a dipole modulation field underlying CMB sky.
-By and large, our results are in agreement with earlier reported ones with more detailed presentation of explicit and not-so-explicit assumptions involved in the estimation process.
+A dipole like anisotropy was found in the LVE maps with anomalous power for disc radii of $2^\circ$ and upward up to $36^\circ$ at $\gtrsim2\sigma$ level.
+In the range $4^\circ$ to $10^\circ$ none of the 600 \sevem\ CMB simulations were found to have a dipole amplitude higher than the data when using LVE method as originally proposed.
 The above reported values fall in the reliability range of LVE method after this extensive re-evaluation.
+We also observe a scale dependence of the HPA dipole amplitude and model it as a power-law.
 We conclude that the hemispherical power asymmetry still remains as a challenge to the standard model.